SMerrony/dgemua/STATUS.md

 ## Virtual (AOS/VS) Emulator - vsemua

-* Last status update: 10 Jun 2021
+* Last status update: 17 Apr 2022

-The following 32-bit sample programs copied from a physical machine are working...
+All of the following 32-bit sample programs copied from a physical machine are working...
 * HW.PR - Hello, World!
 (13 May 2021)
 * HW2.PR - Hello, World! using CLI return message (13 May 2021)
 * LOOPS1.PR - Basic looping constructs (13 May 2021)
 * LOOPS2.PR - Further loops (13 May 2021)
-* LOOPS3.PR - Loops with LWDO and -ve values (14 May 2021)#
+* LOOPS3.PR - Loops with LWDO and -ve values (14 May 2021)
 * LOOPS4.PR - As LOOPS3 with external subroutines (14 May 2021)
 * SPIGOT.PR - Calculate Pi to a thousand places using the spigot method (14 May 2021)
 * STRINGTESTS.PR - Various string-handling routines (14 May 2021)